yrubio/LAB-FALL-2016/README.md

  * **Materials**:

+## Wishlist

-## Wishlist (you may either choose a paper from this list or suggest one).
+You may either choose a paper from this list or suggest one.

 * [ Lo et al., Why significant variables aren’t automatically good predictors (PNAS, 2015) ] (http://www.pnas.org/content/112/45/13892.abstract)
 * [ Canela-Xandri et al., Accurate genetic profiling of anthropometric traits using a big data approach.](http://biorxiv.org/content/early/2015/12/01/033134.abstract)
 * [Kumar et al., Limitations of GCTA as a solution to the missing